bsc-mem/Mess-simulator/Standalone/scripts/README.md

    ```

 4. The script will:
-   - Compile the standalone Mess simulator (if not already compiled).
+   - Compile the Standalone Mess Simulator (if not already compiled).
    - Simulate the memory behavior for various configurations (using multiple pause values).

 ---